msongweiss/DSP-Effects-Pedal/blogpost/blogpost.md

 ### Limitations

--   We used fixed filter parameters; a future version could have user-adjustable tone controls
+-   We used fixed filter parameters; a future version could have user-adjustable tone controls.

--   More advanced anti-aliasing (e.g., oversampling) could further improve clipping quality
+-   Different kinds of clipping characteristics could be experimented with.

+-   We could not get a working version of a FIR filter.

 ### Ideas for Future Work